This is the privacy notice of Irish Pole Dance Academy. In this document, “we”, “our”, or “us” refer to Irish Pole Dance Academy

 We shall continue to process this information until the contract between us ends or is terminated by either party under the terms of the contract.

-We will disclose your personal data to our service providers, including Glofox and Stripe, which supplies our cloud business management platform and booking apps.
-Glofox and Stripe are also subject to certain obligations with regard to the security of your personal data processed via the booking app.
+We will disclose your personal data to our service providers, including Glofox, Infusionsoft and Stripe, which supplies our cloud business management platform and booking apps.
+Glofox, Infusionsoft and Stripe are also subject to certain obligations with regard to the security of your personal data processed via the booking app.

-However, your rights, as set out in this privacy statement in relation to your personal data processed through the Glofox Platform are owed to you by us, and you should contact us [at [insert your contact details here] if you have any queries in relation to the use of your personal data through Glofox and Stripe.
+However, your rights, as set out in this privacy statement in relation to your personal data processed through Glofox and Infusionsoft are owed by us, and you should contact us at [email protected] if you have any queries in relation to the use of your personal data through Glofox, Infusionsoft and Stripe.

 2. Information we process with your consent